Vampire/command-framework/readme/README_template.md

 * [Javacord](#javacord)
 * [JDA](#jda)

-If you want to have support for an additional, do not hesitate to open a pull request or feature request issue.
+If you want to have support for an additional framework, do not hesitate to open a pull request or feature request issue.